 Eczema is also believed to be triggered by environmental factors such as:

-A physical inspection of the affected skin, an assessment of symptoms and a medical history review are often enough for a dermatologist to diagnose eczema or other atopic illnesses.
+A physical inspection of the affected skin, an assessment of symptoms and a medical history review are often enough for a

 Generally, no laboratory tests are necessary to diagnose eczema, though doctors may also order skin tests and blood tests to rule out other skin disorders, as well as determine which substances may be causing the eczema or flare-up of the condition.